Ek Jind Ek Jaan: 15 years later

-The little ones have grown up.
-Guddi (Prabhleen)…Channi (Mighty Gill)…and above all, Karma (Aryan Vaid)…Guddi and Channi have become well educated, with Guddi now a college student and Channi a medical student at Hero DMC Clinic.
+Guddi, Channi, and Karma have grown up.
+Guddi is now a college student, and Channi is a medical student at Hero DMC Clinic.

 On the other hand, having spent his childhood bunking school, the handsome, but educationally unmotivated Karma finds himself working a dead-end, low wage delivery job…Since childhood, slacker Karma has harbored a love for Nimmi (Nagma).
 Sadly, Nimmi and her family went away to the city many years ago and Karma has neither seen nor heard from her since.
 In flashback we see the young Karma (Ranvijay) and Nimmi (Rittu) as best friends.
 While Sukhi is seeing Nimmi and her family off at the train station for their move to the big city in hopes of a better life, young Karma is off trying to scrape up enough money to buy Nimmi a going away present, a set of red bangles which she specifically had wished for.
 Since Sukhi, a farmer, and Nimmi’s dad Dhanwant Singh (Arun Bakshi), a tongawala, are good friends they decide to fix the marriage of the two children right then and there, thus little Nimmi leaves on a happy note.
 Karma, with the red bangles, arrives at the station long after the train has departed and thus is unable to gift his friend the jewelry that he worked all day long to buy.
 Back to "15 Years Later" we find that Karma is still pining away for Nimmi.
 Seeing this, Sukhi decides it is time to reconnect with Dhanwant Singh and family and he sets off for the big, bad metropolis.
 What Sukhi does not realize yet is that Dhanwant has become a rich, successful, and uncaring capitalist who now has no intention of allowing his daughter to marry Karma, who he considers a penniless grunt.
 Humiliated, Sukhi returns to the village and tries to keep the disappointing news from Karma.
 But Karma finds out and decides to go to the city to find out what’s what with Nimmi.